arthashield/explainability-engine/README.md

 This initiative welcomes contributors from India and beyond to:
 - Build transparent AI together
 - Create open explainability standards
 - Develop community-owned tools for regulators and enterprises

+## Advantages of Co-Create
+Early Insight: Experience new capabilities before broader rollout.
+Shape the Outcome: Your real workflows directly influence product evolution.
+Learn Agentic Workflows: Teams build intuition and skills as they use the system, not through theory.
+Shared Confidence: Both sides validate what works in live conditions.
+Co-Creation Credit: Recognized as a thought partner in building the RegTech standard.

 ##  Getting Started
 ```bash